Xiquets de Hangzhou: Towers

-The following table shows the date, the performance and the town in which every structure has been completed (or only crowned) for the first time, sorted by chronological order.
+The following table shows the date, the performance, and the town in which every structure has been completed (or only crowned) for the first time, sorted by chronological order.

 Documentary film

 On 31 May 2016 the documentary film The Peach Blossom Garden.
 Xiquets of Hangzhou was premiered in the Sense ficció TV3, prime time documentary program, which explains the history of this group of human tower.
 The film is directed by Enric Ribes and Oriol Martinez and is a coproduction of Televisió de Catalunya, La Lupa Productions and LIC China, with the support of Creative Europe Media and ICEC.

 Recognitions

 On 8 June 2013, the group received the Castells Prize for the best social initiative "for being able to export the values and the culture of castells to his own land".
-The prize, given on to the seventh Nit de Castells, organised by Castells magazine, was collected by the president of the company, Qian Anhua.
+The prize, given to the seventh Nit de Castells, organised by Castells magazine, was collected by the president of the company, Qian Anhua.